 In recognition of the need to effectively manage and protect this valuable environment, the Environmental Resource Management Department is tasked with leading the implementation of the City's Integrated Metropolitan Environmental Policy (IMEP) - a framework of strategies and programmes for environmental sustainability.
 One of the department’s many focus areas is to manage 16 nature reserves within the City's boundary.

-You can find out more about our work in the department functions section and in our bi-annual newsletter, Enviroworks.
+You can find out more about our work in the department functions section and from our Enviroworks newsletter.
 Recent additions to our website can be found on the What’s new page.